ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 - Disable the computer by using the screen lock/password-protected screensaver facility when absent for even short periods;
 - Log out when leaving the computer unattended for long periods;
-- You must give the data stored on your computer appropriate protection corresponding to its sensitivity or protective marking by using such measures as:
+- You must give the data stored on your computer appropriate protection corresponding to its sensitivity by using such measures as:
 -- keeping the computer secure,
 -- encrypting the hard drive, or
 -- by using removable hard disks which can be stored securely when not in use;
 - Computers which do not have hard disk drive encryption to the standard required by the Department must not be moved from any secure location, including to dwellings;
 - Take care to avoid being overlooked when using the computer in a public place e.g. on public transport;
 - Be especially cautious when working on protectively marked data.
-As a general rule, protectively marked data should not be worked on in public;
+As a general rule, sensitive data should not be worked on in public;
 - If you are able to you should regularly save your work on to the departmental network to ensure that it is appropriately backed up.
 If you cannot save work to a network drive you should back it up onto removable media e.g. disk, tape or memory stick, though note that these back-ups must be kept secure – see section 4.5 of the IT Security Awareness Guide for further details;
 - If you are responsible for updating anti-virus software on your computer make sure that you do so frequently;
 - Computing equipment provided by the Department is not provided for personal use but reasonable personal use is permitted.
 Reasonable use does not include connecting to any non-departmental device or to download or store large quantities of personal data.
 See also the IT Security Awareness Guide.